Finding My Place in the Movement

 Voices of Choice

-By Physicians for Reproductive Choice and Health (DVD, VHS or watch online, 25 minutes)
+By Physicians for Reproductive Choice and Health (DVD, 25 minutes) Watch online

 This video and discussion guide tell the story of illegal and legal abortion provision from the brave men and women who provided these essential health services prior to 1973.
 The video documents the horror of illegal abortion through the eyes of physicians and provides a way for coming generations to understand the social and historical ramifications of a time when health care providers worked to save women who suffered needlessly.